ravicious/ravicious.github.io/_posts/2016-10-10-the-polyglot-approach-to-modeling-state-and-property-tests-in-elm.md

 ---

 I hope you're going to enjoy KataTennis as much as I did!
+If you wish to comment, here's a link to [discussion on /r/elm](https://www.reddit.com/r/elm/comments/56tyrk/the_polyglot_approach_to_getting_better_at/).

-Here's a&nbsp;list of the resources which were mentioned throughout this post.
+The resources which were mentioned throughout this post are as follows:

 * [Types + Properties = Software – Mark Seemann @ NDC London 2016](https://vimeo.com/162036084)
 * [Mark Seemann's _Types + Properties = Software_ series](http://blog.ploeh.dk/2016/02/10/types-properties-software/)